tlatkowski/inpainting-gmcnn-keras/README.md

 ## Visualization of training losses

-After activating TensorBoard you can monitor the training metrics:
+After activating TensorBoard you can monitor the following training metrics:
 1. For the generator: confidence reconstruction loss, global wasserstein loss, local wasserstein loss, id mrf loss and total loss
 2. For the local and global discriminators: fake loss, real loss, gradient penalty loss and total loss